 Students will be attending classes Monday through Thursday for 24 weeks.
-In addition, after the first 3 months, the passing of the Swedish midterm evaluation and meeting all clinic entrance requirements, the student will participate in the clinical practicum.
+In addition, after the first 3 months, the passing of the Swedish midterm evaluation and meeting all clinic entrance requirements, the student will participate in the Student Clinic.

 Student / Instructor Ratio : 16/1 (maximum)

 The objective of this subject is to introduce and familiarize the student with the history and theory of massage.
 Through extensive discussion and hands-on table work the student will learn how important an effective massage can be.
 The student will learn a typical 60-minute massage routine commonly used in spas and resorts and employ all of the basic strokes in massage.
 A thorough understanding of the theory of touch and its impact on the body’s systems will be expected.
-In addition to Western theory the class will also cover Eastern modalities, as well as several other massage techniques.
+In addition to Western theory the class will also cover other massage techniques.
 Areas of study may include:

 • Myofascial Release